RedDB Cloud · Open core

 Postgres, Mongo, Redis, Pinecone, Neo4j, Influx, RabbitMQ — replaced by one engine that also answers natural-language questions across your data.
 For startups that can't afford a 5-person infra team.

-AGPL-3.0 self-host Cloud in private beta No credit card
+AGPL-3.0 self-host Free nano database No credit card

 7→1